leeclench/helix-word2md/README.md

 ### Setting up a shared folder in OneDrive

 1. Create a new folder in OneDrive. eg `helix`.
-2. Click on the (i) button and then _Manage Access_
+2. Click on the (i) button and then _Manage Access_.
 ![](./docs/step1.png)
 3. Add the email address of the user you want to share. for the integration with helix-pages use: `helix.integration@gmail.com`.
 ![](./docs/step2.png)
 4. Click on _Copy Link_ and then _Copy_ in order to copy the link to your clipboard.
 ![](./docs/step3.png)
-5. Create a word document in your folder. eg: `test.docx`
+5. Create a word document in your folder. eg: `test.docx`.
-6. open a browser at `https://adobeioruntime.net/api/v1/web/helix/helix-services/word2md@v1?shareLink=<your-share-link>&path=/test.docx`
+6. open a browser at `https://adobeioruntime.net/api/v1/web/helix/helix-services/word2md@v1?shareLink=<your-share-link>&path=/test.docx`.